Apple's iPhone 4S breaks early order record

 "It had everything people wanted.
 The market was disappointed, but the customers looked past the headline to see the content of the device itself," said Hudson Square analyst Daniel Ernst.

-The 4S is on the Sprint network, AT&T Inc and Verizon Wireless -- three carriers for the first time in United States.
-In Japan, Apple added KDDI Corp as a distributor.
+The 4S is on the Sprint network, AT&T Inc (T.N) and Verizon Wireless -- three carriers for the first time in United States.
+In Japan, Apple added KDDI Corp (9433.T) as a distributor.

 "Part of what's going to make this roll-out so much bigger is that the availability of the product is going to be much better," said Michael Yoshikami, CEO of YCMNET Advisors, which owns Apple shares.
 "You are going to see sales records set at a faster pace than people really would expect."